12 Characteristics of copper (6th is amazing)

 The largest copper reserves are in Chile, having this American Nation the five largest mines in the world.
 The United States, Peru, China and Indonesia also have large deposits.

-See also Black Tourmaline: Meaning, Properties and Uses
+See also Microcline: Meaning, Properties and Uses

 Obtaining copper is done through the extraction of the mineral in its deposits, which is found in low concentrations of 0, 4 and 1%.
 Some of these copper deposits are known as porphyry copper.